deriv-com/live-chat/README.md

     );
 ```

 - You can subscribe to an event stream to listen to events coming from livechat.
-This is not supported in web at the moment.

 ```dart
 LiveChat().onEventReceived?.listen((event) {